pat/riddle/README.markdown

 `:status` is the error code for the query - and if there was a related warning, it will be under the `:warning` key.
 Fatal errors will be described under `:error`.

-If you've installed the gem and wondering why there's no tests - check out the git version.
-I've kept the specs out of the gem as I have a decent amount of test data in there, which really isn't needed unless you want to submit patches.

 ## Contributing

-Please note that this project now has a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
+Please note that this project has a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
 By participating in this project you agree to abide by its terms.

 Riddle uses the [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) process for development.
 The `master` branch is the latest released code (in a gem).
 The `develop` branch is what's coming in the next release.
 (There may be occasional feature and hotfix branches, although these are generally not pushed to GitHub.)

-When submitting a patch to riddle, please submit your pull request against the `develop` branch.
+When submitting a patch to Riddle, please submit your pull request against the `develop` branch.

 ## Contributors